zzFluke/linux_files/README_arch.md

     GRUB_CMDLINE_LINUX="cryptdevice=/dev/sdX3:luks:allow-discards resume=/dev/mapper/<VOL_GRP_NAME>-swap"
     ```

+    (remove the resume line if you disable swap, see later) note that "allow-discards" option
-    note that "allow-discards" option enable SSD triming (which improves performance), but comes
+    enable SSD triming (which improves performance), but comes with some security risk
-    with some security risk because of information leakage.
+    because of information leakage.

     Finally, run the following command to finish setup:
     ```